 Electronics contain lead, cadmium, mercury, and other toxic components.
 Keep toxics out of our water by keeping e-waste out of the landfill.

-All items given to the recycling programs below are recycled, not reused, so we encourage you to find a new home for working electronics such as smartphones and tablets that you're upgrading.
+All items given to the recycling programs below are recycled, not reused, so we encourage you to find someone who will use your working electronics before recycling them.
 Organizations like women's shelters often accept donations of working cell phones.
-You may be able to give away working electronics to your neighbors through free community groups such as Buy Nothing Kirkland, Nextdoor Kirkland, FreeCycle, or Craigslist.
+Try giving your working electronics to neighbors through free community groups such as Buy Nothing Kirkland facebook groups, Nextdoor Kirkland, FreeCycle, or Craigslist.

-Single family residents in Kirkland can recycle electronics curbside, including:
+Single family residents in Kirkland can recycle electronics next to your cart, including:

 - Computers: CPUs, monitors, keyboards, peripherals (mice, speakers, cables, etc.)